 Reasons for fake server locations

 A VPN provider using fake server locations may have many reasons, but it should be transparent about this.
-By this transparency, customers won’t have to test out these servers and gain trust from the provider itself, thus increasing the reputation of the provider.
+With this transparency, customers won’t have to test out these servers and gain trust from the provider itself, thus increasing the reputation of the provider.

 One of the cases might be that the location or country does not have the infrastructure to set-up internet server for VPN.
 Other than that, the server’s quality may not be up to the provider’s standard like internet speed, power supply for server etc. This case is relevant to the developing countries.